 - Teen Mom

 Reason #2: Relationship Issues

-About 26 percent of women reach out to us because of relational concerns, 15% of which are conflicted about their pregnancy because of the baby's father's initial negative reaction to the pregnancy.
-Most women encountering an unintended pregnancy look to their partner for support and encouragement.
-Unfortunately, his initial reaction is often precisely the opposite.
+About 26 percent of women reach out to us because of relational concerns, 15% of whom are conflicted about their pregnancy because of the baby's father's initial negative reaction to the pregnancy.
+Most women encountering unintended pregnancies look to their partners for support and encouragement.
+Unfortunately, his initial reaction is often not what she hoped for.

 👉 The article “Pregnant — He Does Not Want the Child" explains why many men react like this and what you can do about it.
 You can also take the test 🧔🏻♂️How do I respond if he does not want the baby?